minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 proximity to the fossil fuel industry and/or environmental industry, etc. but I am able to remove previous FEs, such as the state or geographical fixed effects, since these usually do not change for a representative over time.
-Therefore, to determine the impact of donations on voting changes, we only use the change in donations within a year and specific member, which allows us to predict the impact of donations most accurately @griers.
+Therefore, to determine the impact of donations on voting changes, I only use the change in donations within a year and specific member, which allows me to predict the impact of donations most accurately @griers.

 #pagebreak()